 Using DNA preserved in ancient biological specimens to trace molecular evolutionary processes through time and space.

 An exceptional example of the saw-like nose of an extinct fish has entered the collection.

 A potential new blood test could catch early-stage breast cancer, replacing invasive biopsies.

-Museum researchers are part of an international team that has won a prestigious engineering award for a new laser-based prospecting method.
+Museum researchers are part of a team that has won a prestigious engineering award.